 The world’s emerging economies, notably China, India, Brazil, Russia, and others are overtaking the world’s developed nations in terms of total GDP.
 This represents a significant structural shift as their continued growth will require tremendous energy and resources.
 Driven by the needs of the developing parts of the world, we see global energy demand outstripping supply.
 Further, global energy production is increasingly hindered by diminishing returns, as harder-to-procure resources close in on a point of parity between energy invested and energy returned.

 Meanwhile, little meaningful investment has been put towards alternative energies, moving us closer to a calamitous outcome.
 A war-like effort is needed to combat this – including tens of billions of dollars in research and hundreds of billions of dollars in infrastructure in the U.S. alone.

 Energy, however, is not an isolated commodity as other resources are interconnected, including base and precious metals, as well as other materials that are in great demand from developing and developed nations alike.
 Rising global populations are similarly putting strain on food supplies, driving costs for fertilizers higher, and sopping up limited clean water supplies.

-All these forces combine to push prices higher.
-Add in historical levels of monetary expansion, and we believe that we will soon be confronted with exceptional levels of inflation.
+These forces combine to push prices higher combined with historical levels of monetary expansion, we believe that exceptional levels of inflation are imminent.

 Consider the lesson we learned in the 1970s.
 Sharply rising energy costs led to stagflation: high unemployment, high inflation and economic recession.
 As the chart below shows, both oil and gold drastically outperformed U.S. large cap stocks as represented by the Dow Jones Industrial Average.